“...the climate crisis is also a crisis of culture, and thus of the imagination” - Amitav Ghosh

 Western Ghats (L), Image Credits: Srivi Kalyan and Hessarghatta Lake, Bengaluru (R), Image Credits: Mahesh Bhat

-Candidates will be awarded a doctoral award at the successful completion of the program requirements over a minimum period of study (5 years).
+Candidates will be awarded a Doctor of Philosophy (PhD) award at the successful completion of the program requirements over a minimum period of study (5 years).

-There are four distinct stages that all aspiring practitioner/scholars need to complete the program successfully and be awarded the PhD by the Manipal Academy of Higher Education (MAHE).
+There are three distinct stages that all aspiring practitioner/scholars need to complete the program successfully and be awarded a Doctor of Philosophy (PhD) by the Manipal Academy of Higher Education (MAHE).
 For simplicity of reference, the part during the first 2 semesters is called Postgraduate Studies, and the remaining as Pre-Doctoral and Doctoral studies, though the Integrated Doctoral program, in principle, is a single program.

 Research and Collaborations

 Research Scholars and Mentors will guide our scholars through the following centres and labs

 Centre for Public History (CPH)

 Līla – Artist Research Studio

 The UNESCO Chair in Culture, Habitat, and Sustainable Development

 - Dr. Nina Sabnani